aws/aws-fpga/hdk/cl/examples/Getting_Started_With_CL_Examples.md

         $ cd aws-fpga
         $ source sdk_setup.sh

-## 5. Associated the AFI with your instance
+## 5. Associate the AFI with your instance

 You can associate more than one AFI with your instance. the Association process just make sure you have the permission to use the specific AFI-Id(s).